creepJxvedant/Elevate-labs/task-1/Readme.md

 # Interview Questions

-This document contains commonly asked **Java interview questions** with answers, based on the calculator project.

----

-## Questions & Answers

 ### 1. What is method overloading?
 Method overloading is when multiple methods in the same class have the same name but different parameter lists (different number or type of arguments).